 The big advantage to buying a lot within city limits, aside from location, is that utilities are readily available and there can be big savings here.

 There are some things to be aware of though.
 It is rare to find a good lot selling at a modest price in the city.
 Remaining lots are steep, odd-sized, and may contain un-compacted fill or garbage.
 Look carefully for easements on the land which are common in the city.

 Here are some resources for a home in the city:

 City Sewer (MSD): There is an initial connection and monthly usage fee:

 City Water: There is an initial connection and monthly usage fee:

 Gas (PSNC): If a lot is located in their service area generally they will connect the house for free if your water heater and/or furnace is a gas appliance.
 Check gas availability for your lot.

 Electricity (Progress): Initial connection is free within service area.
 The builder will need to work with Progress Engineer to establish temporary power during construction.
 Underground trenching for long distances may cost extra.
 Progress (Electricity) www.progress-energy.com (800) 452-2777

 BEYOND SERVICE AREAS:

 Cheaper and larger lots can be found out of town but once a house is beyond service areas homeowners will have to provide their own water, septic system and gas.
 Well and septic permits must be applied for before receiving a construction permit.
-Developers beware: A percolation or ‘perc’ test will determine how well your site can handle sewage waste and may limit how many units can be built on the lot.
+Developers beware: soil testing will determine how well your site can handle sewage waste and may limit how many units can be built on the lot.
 This is important to know before buying a lot.